shopsys/monorepo-tools/docs/introduction/logging.md

 ## Conclusion
 Logging into streams is one of the prerequisites for scalable application.
 With implementation of orchestration tool like [Kubernetes](https://kubernetes.io/) we will be able to store logs in a centralized way.
 This will help us find problems faster and also monitor the production environment.
+At the moment, we are using [a simple workaround](/docs/kubernetes/logging-on-continuous-integration-server-running-kubernetes.md) for persisting logs to local storage on our CI server that uses Kubernetes.